0

 Each of these waivers has specific exceptions that are noted in C.R.S.
 24-10-106 and subsequent case law.
 Please note: The Governmental Immunity Act relates to all governmental entities in Colorado and not just state government.

-A damage claim has legal standing once it has been filed in writing, within 182 days of the loss, at the Attorney General‚ Office, as required by statute.
-Upon receiving claim information, the State Office of Risk Management (SORM) sets up a claim file and assign claims to adjusters to investigate the occurrence and bring the claim to conclusion, either by settlement or denial.
+Notice of legal claims against the State under the CGIA can be accomplished upon mailing by registered or certified mail, return receipt requested, or upon personal service within 182 days of the loss to the Attorney General's Office.
+24-10-109, C.R.S.
+Upon receiving claim information, the State Office of Risk Management (SORM) sets up a claim file and, in cases involving claims of property damage or bodily injury, may assign claims to adjusters to investigate the occurrence and bring the claim to conclusion, either by settlement or denial.
+Legal action against the state may not be commenced until after SORM has denied the claim or 90 days have passed, whichever occurs first.
 State statutes limit recovery for damages, which are paid by SORM under the Risk Management Act.
-State agencies are prohibited by statute from making payments for damages themselves.
-The statutory references are C.R.S.
-24-30-1510(3)(e) & 24-30- 1520 respectfully.

 The restrictions of the CGIA may seem unfair to some individuals, however, the legislature felt it was necessary to protect citizens from the excessive taxation that would result from unlimited liability.